rhiot/rhiot/docs/readme.md

 ### Configuration of the gateway

 The gateway configuration file is `/etc/default/camel-labs-iot-gateway`.
-The latter file is loaded by the gateway starting script.
-It means that all the configuration environment variables can be added there.
+This file is loaded by the gateway starting script.
+It means that all the configuration environment variables can be added here.
 For example to set the `foo_bar_baz` configuration property to value `qux`, the following environment variable should be added to the `/etc/default/camel-labs-iot-gateway` file: